 config.selfrun_guest_mode=off # disable all the guest SSIDs when controller is not

-- To set minimum RSSI feature related parameters (see linked article for detailed explaination),
+- To set minimum RSSI feature related parameters (see this article for detailed explanation),

 config.minrssi.UAP_MAC.[ng|na]=[Minimum RSSI value].

-- To customize UAP provisioning (see linked article for detailed explanation),
+- To customize UAP provisioning (see this article for detailed explanation),

 config.system_cfg.1= or config.system_cfg.UAP_USW_MAC.1= depending on whether you want to apply customizations site wide or to a specific device